Visualize the System

 Example

-provides a detailed breakdown of each container:
+The output provides a detailed breakdown of each container:

 - Direct Dependencies: